 The Truth About Silk

-Approximately 3,000 silkworms are killed to make every pound of silk.
-While worms can’t show their distress in ways that humans easily recognize, such as screaming, anyone who has ever seen earthworms startled when their dark homes are uncovered must acknowledge that worms are sensitive; they produce endorphins and have a physical response to pain.
+Although worms can’t show their distress in ways that humans easily recognize, anyone who has ever seen earthworms become startled when their dark homes are uncovered must acknowledge that worms are sensitive.
+They produce endorphins and have a physical response to pain.